sudhakar890/beer-review/README.md

 ```

 ## Getting started
-These instructions will install MongoDB, Beer-review API server, and load sample data into the database.
+These instructions will install MongoDB, load sample data into database, and install Beer-review API server.

 ### Prerequisites
 * Docker